 Lab Assistants (graduate or undergraduate hourly)

-Summer position that begins in the Spring Semester.
+This summer position begins in March.
 Work closely with camp track coordinators to develop and run lessons for the camps.
-This role often includes work in preparation for the camp such as lesson and activity development in collaboration with the camp’s coordinator.
+This role often includes work in preparation for the camp such as activity development in collaboration with the camp’s coordinator and preparing activity lab kits.
 Lab assistants will work closely with other counselors to create a positive environment for all campers.
 This role focuses on the STEM content of the camp and may involve prerequisite requirements as defined by the camp coordinator.
-The Lab Assistants will be responsible for making sure campers reach their intended destinations around campus during the day and will also help to document daily activities through photos and social media.
+The Lab Assistants will be responsible for making sure campers can find their camp resources online and encourage them to document daily activities through photos and social media.
 Lab Assistants are typically hired for a specific camp that is aligned with their major.
+Time commitment varies by camp.
 All Lab Assistants will be required to attend the staff orientation and training sessions that take place prior to the camp season.

-Almost all of the WYSE Summer Camps are overnight camps that start on Sunday afternoon and end around noon on Saturday.
-Middle school camps are day-camps and there are a couple camps with specialized schedules.
 If you have a particular passion for gender equity, then consider applying for the EAGER camps.
 If you have an interest in the issues of access and equity for traditionally underrepresented minorities, then consider applying for the IDEA camps.
-Visit the WYSE Summer Camps page to learn more about all of the different summer camps offered.
+Visit the Summer Camps page to learn more about all of the different summer camps offered.

 Summer 2023 Lab Assistant full job description (pdf)

 CLOSED –TrailBlazer Engagement Ambassador (undergraduate hourly) – CLOSED